bgd-labs/aave-proposals-v3/src/20241108_Multi_OnboardAndEnableSUSDeLiquidEModeOnAaveV3MainnetAndLidoInstances/OnboardAndEnableSUSDeLiquidEModeOnAaveV3MainnetAndLidoInstances.md

 ## Simple Summary

 This proposal aims to enable sUSDe liquid E-Mode on Aave v3 Mainnet for the Main and Lido instances.
-By implementing this change, we seek to enhance capital efficiency for borrowers using sUSDe as collateral, particularly for borrowing other stablecoins and GHO.
+By implementing this change, we seek to enhance capital efficiency for borrowers using sUSDe as collateral, particularly for borrowing other stablecoins.
 This is a Direct to AIP proposal.

 ## Motivation